Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q1.
 What is an abstract class?

-- [ ] `An abstract class is the name for any class from which you can instantiate an object.`
+- [ ] An abstract class is the name for any class from which you can instantiate an object.
-- [ ] `Abstract classes must be redefined any time an object is instantiated from them`
+- [ ] Abstract classes must be redefined any time an object is instantiated from them.
-- [ ] `Abstract classes must inherit from concrete classes.`
+- [ ] Abstract classes must inherit from concrete classes.
-- [x] `An abstract class exists only so that other "concrete" classes can inherit from the abstract class.`
+- [x] An abstract class exists only so that other "concrete" classes can inherit from the abstract class.

 #### Q2.
-What happens when you use the build-in function "any()" on a list?
+What happens when you use the build-in function `any()` on a list?

-- [ ] `The "any()" function will randomly return any item from the list.`
+- [ ] The `any()` function will randomly return any item from the list.
-- [x] `The "any()" function returns True if any item in the list evaluates to True.
-Otherwise, it returns False.`
+- [x] The `any()` function returns True if any item in the list evaluates to True.
+Otherwise, it returns False.
-- [ ] `The "any()" function takes as arguments the list to check inside, and the item to check for.
-If "any" of the items in the list match the item to check for, the function returns True.`
+- [ ] The `any()` function takes as arguments the list to check inside, and the item to check for.
+If "any" of the items in the list match the item to check for, the function returns True.
-- [ ] `The "any()" function returns a Boolean value that answers the question "Are there any items in this list?"`
+- [ ] The `any()` function returns a Boolean value that answers the question "Are there any items in this list?"

 #### Q3.
 What data structure does a binary tree degenerate to if it isn't balanced properly?